 For Auto - We're The One

 In 1995 I was approached by Peter White's Speedway World publication to take over the position of Track Photographer at Parramatta City Raceway .
 That was the start of my career as a professional Speedway photographer at which I stayed from 1995 to 2004 and still do bits and pieces today.

 One of my PCR photos and on the cover of Speedway World on the right.

-I photographed the last three nights at the famous Sydney Showground Speedway in 1996.
+I photographed the last two nights at the famous Sydney Showground Speedway in 1996.
 Garry Rush in the Dark Esslinger # 2 above.